2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

 Ht./Wt.: 6-6, 235 pounds | Class: Freshman | Ohio State

 If the Pistons take more of a playmaking guard at No. 5, they'll look to add more of a shooting, fringe 4 player with this pick.
 Sensabuagh is a bully wing who uses his body well at the rim.
-He also shot the ball well from the perimeter, shooting 40.5% from 3-point range.
+He also shot the ball well from the perimeter — 40.5% from 3-point range.

 32. Indiana Pacers: F Trayce Jackson-Davis